ryanabest/data-structures/final/READMEs/aa.md

 [aa1]: images/aa1.png "Default interface view"

-Information about the location(s), meeting(s), and schedule(s) at each meeting are mapped to a pop-out pane accessible via clicking on a individual marker.
+Information about the location(s), meeting(s), and schedule(s) at each meeting are mapped to a pop-out which is accessible after clicking on a individual marker.
 Hovering on a specific meeting geolocation changes our mouse to a pointer, prompting a click on that location.
-This click will highlight the selected map marker and bring up a pop-out side pane, which displays a text list providing (in order of hierarchical presentation):
+This click will highlight the selected map marker and bring up the pop-out side pane, which displays a text list providing (in order of hierarchical presentation):
 + Location name, address, and address details
 + Meeting name, meeting type
 + Meeting schedule within timeframe provided